wprashed/cartflush-autoclear-cart-for-inactive-users/readme.md

 ### How is the timeout calculated?

-The plugin starts with the default timeout, then checks matching customer type, role, cart value, product, category, and tag rules.
+The plugin starts with the default timeout, then checks matching customer type, role, product, category, and tag rules.
 The shortest valid timeout is applied.

 ### What if a cart contains excluded items?